EU's top court orders Poland to halt lignite mining at Turow

 The Czech Republic filed a lawsuit in February calling for a halt to activities at the mine, located near the Czech and German borders, saying Warsaw had violated the bloc’s law by extending mining at Turow until 2026.

-Nonetheless, the Polish government last month extended a concession to allow mining at Turow to continue until 2044 - angering climate campaigners and prompting the European Commission to say the region will not receive money from the EU’s flagship green transition fund.
+Nonetheless, the Polish government last month extended a concession to allow mining at Turow to continue until 2044 - prompting the European Commission to say the region will not receive money from the EU’s flagship green transition fund.

 “The (court’s) decision is a path to a wild energy transformation.
 The EU green deal is failing before our eyes,” PGE said on Twitter, referring to the bloc’s plan to reach net zero greenhouse gas emissions by 2050.

+Another Polish lignite-fuelled power plant, PGE-owned Belchatow, which is the biggest in Europe, experienced a temporary outage this week due to a technical failure.
+Poland avoided power supply problems thanks to reserves and imports, but the incident pushed power prices sharply higher.

+“The system managed without Belchatow, it will manage also without Turow,” said Pawel Czyzak from Instrat, a think tank.

-Poland’s climate and state asset ministries were not immediately available to comment.
+The power grid operator PSE and Polish government were not immediately available to comment.

-Czech Environment Minister Richard Brabec said he expected the court to hear the case soon.
-The court did not confirm timings.
+Czech Environment Minister Richard Brabec said he expected the court to hear the Turow case soon.

 “(Mining) activity not only has a negative effect on the rights of the citizens at the Czech-Polish border to water as mining affects the groundwater level, but also on the quality of the environment and property of the citizens,” Brabec said.